Do you ever get cases where they never seem to get better no matter what you do?

 If we take what we know from looking at it linearly, we divide it into a high and low radial nerve injury.
 This outer circle is your high, and the inner circle is your low.
 So in your high radial nerve injury, you’re going to see your triceps, your anconeus, your brachioradialis, and your extensor carpi radialis longus.
 In your low radial nerve, you’ll see your extensor carpi radialis brevis, your supinator, your EDC, your EDM, your APL, your EPL, your EPB, and your EI.

-Let’s think about high and low radial nerve injury.
+High and low radial nerve injury

 If you know that with your nerve innervations, you should be able to see, based on what you see clinically, you can know essentially almost where that nerve is injured, and whether it’s going to be high or low, you can essentially predict what’s going on.